This document has been updated for compatibility with the UK GDPR. It is ready for use from the start of 2021.

 basis for processing most employee data.

-In the event of a failure to comply with obligations under the GDPR,
+In the event of a failure to comply with obligations under the UK GDPR,

 This document is in open format.
 Either enter the requisite details in the

 highlighted fields or adjust the wording to suit your purposes.

 Once you have subscribed to the appropriate document folder click on the

 “Download Document” button below.
 You will be asked what you want to do